svalinn/pydagmc/README.md

 PyDAGMC classes provide the ability to perform basic queries as properties of the class instances.
 These queries include:

-- number of triangles contained underneath any of these categories
 - number of entities contained within a group
 - volume and surface relationships
+- number of triangles contained underneath any class instance
+- triangle connectivity and coordinates underneath any class instance
 - movement of volumes or surfaces into and out of groups
 - VTK file generation for all triangles contained under any class instance